CannerCMS/cannercms/README.md

 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/canner)

-> Canner make CMS simple, a CMS for **APIs and Clouds**.
+> Canner, a CMS for **APIs and Clouds**.
 Canner is a universal Content Management System (CMS) framework, which build CMS ultra fast and effortless with GraphQL, Prisma, Firebase and Restful APIs.

 ![Canner flow](./docs/structure.png)